cranjesh/images-test/TheSoldiersLegacy.md

 "Perhaps," Holmes said, stepping closer.
 "But your own words may seal your fate.
 Consider this telegram: 'Package ready for delivery.
 Final inspection tomorrow.'
 Sent from your club the day before Edward's death."

-Reginald's composure cracked.
+Hawthorne's composure cracked.
 "You think you've won, Holmes?
 You've no idea what you're meddling with!"
 He lunged for Edward's notebook, his desperation overtaking him.

 The constables Holmes had summoned moved swiftly to restrain him, but not before the Colonel shouted, "You're meddling in matters far greater than you realize!"